 Gets or sets the refresh interval on a FeatureLayer.

-Gets or sets the renderer used for rendering features on this layer.
+Gets or sets the renderer that specifies how the features are symbolized.

-Gets or sets a value indicating which rendering mode to use
+Gets or sets a value indicating how the feature layer is rendered.

 Gets or sets a value indicating whether the layer's symbols and labels honor the Map reference scale.

 Gets or sets the scene properties that are applied when the layer is rendered in a 3D scene using a scene view object.